mikeboensel/AI_Course/Lecture1.md

                 - AC current (generators)
                     - So that's why sin/cos show up everywhere in electrical engineering
         - Calc
-            - We know how to do area and slope for simple stuff
+            - We know how to do area and slope for simple stuff like lines
                 - What about wiggly lines?
+                - core concept, everything else is just cool tricks to get there (years of cool tricks)

 - No one wants to look dumb, and so we end up all talking past each other, minimizing learning